Connecting to a Database

 Direct Connection

-Direct mode does not require an Oracle Client to be installed on your workstation. dbForge Schema Compare for Oracle talks to the Oracle server directly, no third party libraries are required.
+Direct mode does not require an Oracle Client to be installed on your workstation. dbForge Schema Compare for Oracle talks to the Oracle server directly; no third-party libraries are required.

 You can connect to a multi-threaded server using Direct mode.
 The server must be configured to use a specific port and TTC protocol.
 This can help you avoid firewall conflicts.